 Inspections

 Inspections are done once a year by the professional at the dive shop.
 They are trained to look for damages or failures to the scuba tanks.
-The annual inspection looks for failures and injuries to the tank that paint might cover-up.
+The annual inspection looks for failures and damage to the tank that paint might cover-up.

 Failure and Pass